SPOTIFY CANVAS

-Connect with listeners in a whole new way with Canvas, a short looping visual you can add to each of your tracks on Spotify.
+Your art has the power to move: Connect with listeners in a whole new way with Canvas, a short looping visual you can add to each of your tracks on Spotify.
 It’s album artwork, for the streaming age.

-Hook people, then get them listening.
+Get noticed: Hook people, then get them listening.
 Adding a high-quality Canvas to a track has increased streams by up to 120% and saves by up to 114%, in addition to lifts in artist profile visits and shares.

-Express yourself across your entire catalogue by adding a unique Canvas to every track.
+Build a vision: Express yourself across your entire catalogue by adding a unique Canvas to every track.
 Take over the Now Playing screen with dynamic looping visuals that bring your artistic vision to life.

-Easily add a new Canvas whenever you’re inspired — whether that’s once for your release or again and again — to reach new listeners and keep them coming back.
+Change it up: Easily add a new Canvas whenever you’re inspired — whether that’s once for your release or again and again — to reach new listeners and keep them coming back.

 CONTENT POLICY

-Make sure that you have the correct permissions if you use media that is not your own.
+Legally compliant: Make sure that you have the correct permissions if you use media that is not your own.

-This means that the Canvas should not be hateful, abusive, pornographic, threatening, or obscene.
+Appropriate for Spotify: This means that the Canvas should not be hateful, abusive, pornographic, threatening, or obscene.

-Any text used in your Canvas must be relevant to the track.
+Promotional Content: Any text used in your Canvas must be relevant to the track.
 Do not use text that could be interpreted as promotional, such as “Available Now”, “Coming Soon”, or “Follow me”.
+URLs and third-party logos are prohibited (including Spotify’s).
+Do not reference dates that are not directly tied to the contents of the track.
+This includes release, tour, or promotional dates or times.

 SPECIFICATIONS

-Ratio 9:16
+Ratio: 9:16

-Height At least 720px
+Height: at least 720px

-Length 3 secs - 8 secs
+Length: 3 secs - 8 secs

-File Format MP4 or JPG only
+File Format: MP4 or JPG only

 Canvases are viewed on different types of phones.
 The Hidden Area will not be visible on taller phones such as the iPhone X and Samsung S9.
 Additionally, the Player Controls will partially obstruct your Canvas at the top and bottom of the screen on all phones.

 Anything inside the Safe Area will be clearly visible to all listeners.
+Download the template to use in your editing software.

 BEST PRACTICES